-Connecting an External Monitor
+Connecting an External Display

-If you want the benefits of a larger display screen with higher resolution, you can connect an external CRT monitor to your computer.
+If you want the benefits of a larger display screen with higher resolution, you can connect an external CRT monitor and/or external LCD monitor to your computer.

-Follow this procedure to connect an external monitor:
+Follow this procedure to connect an external display:

 - 1. Make sure that the computer is not turned on. - 2.
-Plug the monitor's D-type signal connector to the computer's VGA port.
+Plug the CRT monitor's D-type signal connector to the computer's VGA port.

-- 3. Plug one end of the monitor's power cord into the power socket on the monitor and the other end to an electrical outlet. - 4.
-To use the monitor, turn on the monitor before turning on the computer. - 5.
-The monitor should respond by default.
-If not, you can switch the display to the monitor or to both (simultaneous display), or to multi-display by pressing Fn+F5.
-In Windows, you can also change the display through the settings in Display Properties.
-6. You can change display settings through your operating system.
-See your operating system documentation or online help for specific information.
+- 3. Plug one end of the CRT monitor's power cord into the power socket on the monitor and the other end to an electrical outlet. - 4.
+To use the CRT monitor, turn on the CRT monitor before turning on the computer. - 5.
+The CRT monitor should respond by default.
+If not, you can switch the display to the CRT monitor, or to multi-display by pressing Fn+F5.
+In Windows, you can also change the display through the settings in Display Properties. - $6.
+You can change \ display settings \ through your \ operating \ system.
+See your \ operating \ system \ documentation \ or \ online help for \ specific \ information.$

-CAUTION: Do not disconnect the external monitor while the computer is in Standby mode or Hibernation mode.
-If no external monitor is connected when the computer resumes, the LCD might not display properly.
+CAUTION: Do not disconnect the external display while the computer is in Standby mode or Hibernation mode.
+If no external display is connected when the computer resumes, the computer's LCD might not display properly.